The Boys of Summer (song): Writing

-Tom Petty and the Heartbreakers guitarist Mike Campbell wrote a demo for "The Boys of Summer" while experimenting with a LinnDrum drum machine.
-He showed it to Tom Petty, but they felt it did not fit with the record they were working on, Southern Accents.
-At the suggestion of producer Jimmy Iovine, Campbell played it for Don Henley, who wrote the lyrics and recorded the vocal.
-They rerecorded the song after Henley decided to change the key.
+Mike Campbell, the guitarist for Tom Petty and the Heartbreakers, wrote a demo for "The Boys of Summer" while experimenting with a LinnDrum drum machine and Oberheim Xpander synthesizer.
+He showed it to Tom Petty, but Petty felt it did not fit with the record they were working on, Southern Accents (1985).
+At the suggestion of its record producer Jimmy Iovine, Campbell played it for Don Henley, the vocalist and drummer for the Eagles, who wrote the lyrics and recorded the vocals.
+They re-recorded the song after Henley decided to change the key.

-Composition
+Composition and meaning

-The song is cemented by a repetitive guitar riff.
-The song was recorded in the key of F major with a tempo of 88 beats per minute.
+"The Boys of Summer" is a heartland rock, electronic rock and synth-pop song, using a repeating guitar riff.
+It was recorded in the key of F major with a tempo of 88 beats per minute (BPM).
 Henley's vocals span F3 to A4.

 The lyrics appear to be about the passing of youth and entering middle age, with the nostalgic theme of "summer love" and reminiscence of a past relationship.
 In a 1987 interview with Rolling Stone, Henley explained that the song is about aging and questioning the past—a recurring theme in Henley's lyrics (cf. "The End of the Innocence", and "Taking You Home".)
 In an interview with NME in 1985, Henley explained the '"Deadhead sticker on a Cadillac" lyric as an example of his generation selling out.

-The song's title is borrowed from Roger Kahn's 1972 acclaimed book about the Brooklyn Dodgers, which in turn borrowed it from a famous Dylan Thomas poem.
+The song's title is taken from Roger Kahn's 1972 book about the Brooklyn Dodgers, which was in turn taken from a Dylan Thomas poem.

 Accolades

 "The Boys of Summer" reached No. 5 on the Billboard Hot 100 and topped the Billboard Top Rock Tracks chart for five weeks.
-It was his most successful hit in the United Kingdom, reaching No. 12 on the UK Singles Chart.
+It was his most successful hit in the United Kingdom, reaching No. 12 on the UK singles chart.
 A re-release of the single in 1998 also reached No. 12.

-Billboard called it "dance oriented pop swimming in synths and reverberating guitar."
+Billboard called it "dance oriented pop swimming in synths and reverberating guitar".

-In 1986, Henley won the Grammy Award for Best Male Rock Vocal Performance for the song.
-"The Boys of Summer" was ranked No. 416 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
-"The Boys of Summer" is included in The Pitchfork 500, Pitchfork Media's "Guide to the Greatest Songs from Punk to Present."
+In 1986, Henley won the Grammy Award for Best Male Rock Vocal Performance for the song at the 28th Annual Grammy Awards.
+In 2004, "The Boys of Summer" was ranked No. 423 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
+In 2021, in their updated list of the 500 Greatest Songs of All Time, Rolling Stone re-ranked "The Boys of Summer" at No. 209.
+"The Boys of Summer" is included in The Pitchfork 500, Pitchfork Media's "Guide to the Greatest Songs from Punk to Present".

 Tom Petty was astounded by the track's success.
-One day, he and Campbell were out on a car drive to listen to a mix of their song "Don't Come Around Here No More", but turned on the ignition and heard "The Boys of Summer".
+One day, he and Mike Campbell were out on a car drive to listen to a mix of their song "Don't Come Around Here No More", but turned on the ignition and heard "The Boys of Summer".
 Campbell changed the station in case the song would upset Petty, but another station was also playing the song.
 Petty enjoyed listening to it and regretted initially turning it down.